 CSA1 has not used any portion of its Maintenance Reserve Fund.
 CSA2 has used its Maintenance Reserve Fund to finance the purchase of new inverters for one of the projects.
 These inverters were purchased prior to the end of the useful life of the initial inverters.
-The inverters have been capitalized and are used as rotating stock on the CSA2 sites to reduce downtime as inverters need to be swapped out for repair.
+The original inverters are to be held in inventory and used as rotating stock on the CSA2 sites to reduce downtime as inverters need to be swapped out for repair.